sebyddd/SDVersion/README.md

 Objective-C library for detecting  the running device's model and screen size.

-With the announcement of the new iPhone models, developers have a little more work to do.
+With the new iPhone models, developers have a little more work to do.
 This library simplifies their job by allowing them to get information about the running device and easily target the ones they want.

+**NEW:** _Now supports iPads as well!
+Check it out bellow!_

 ## How to use
 ```objective-c